 When talking about the best players in the NFL right now, Los Angeles Chargers running back Melvin Gordon probably isn?t a name that comes up that quickly, although it probably should.
-The 6-foot-1, 225-pounder has been nothing but electric since the moment he got to the league, and now it’s time for him to collect the money he believes he deserves.
+The 6-foot-1, 225-pounder has been nothing but electric since the moment he got to the league, and, this offseason, he thought it was time for him to collect the money he believes he deserves.

-In 2018 alone, Gordon rushed for 885 yards with 10 rushing touchdowns while also catching 50 passes for 490 receiving yards and another four scores in 12 games.
-Gordon missed some time late last season with an MCL injury.
+Gordon is the franchise?s best running back since LaDainian Tomlinson, and he is the perfect complement to quarterback Philip Rivers.
+Last year alone, Gordon rushed for 885 yards with 10 rushing touchdowns while also catching 50 passes for 490 receiving yards and another four scores in 12 games.
+He did, however, miss some time late last season with an MCL injury.

 Knee injury or not, Gordon?s over 5,000 yards from scrimmage and 38 total touchdowns in four seasons are certainly worth securing for the future.
 Add in his sensational All-American college football career with the Wisconsin Badgers and this is easily one of the best young NFL players right now.

 At the end of the day, Gordon wanted a new contract that lines up with the likes of LA Rams running back Todd Gurley or New York Jets running back Le?Veon Bell, but he settled for returning without Chargers general manager Tom Telesco having to break the bank or going over the team’s initial offer of $10 million per year.

 Although there’s a good chance Gordon will not return next season, it’s now up to him to perform at a high level in order to earn the money he believes he’s truly worth moving forward.

 So put on your Melvin Gordon jersey and get ready for the rest of the 2019 NFL season.